lanl/pressure-osmosis/readme.md

 **SP_OverRelaxation:** (Only for the iterative solver) Implements over-relaxation to accelerate convergence.
 Doesn’t really work (i.e., it makes it diverge).
 Leave as 1.

 **SP_SolverDevice:** Can be GPU or CPU.
 If GPU, attempts to use the GPU with the largest VRAM first.
 If there’s no GPU or it fails to find one, then it reverts to CPU (Multithreaded with OpenMP).
 The CPU implementation is ~20-100 times slower than the GPU.

-## Usage - Matlab Code
-The Matlab implementation is a .mex file.
-It was compiled using Matlab R2023a, and it was tested in Matlab R2021b as well (Windows only).

-*options struct and function prototype*
-> opts.SolverToleranceRel=1e-4
-> opts.SolverToleranceAbs=1e-6
-> opts.SolverDevice='GPU'
-> opts.Verbose=0;
-> \[P_OSMODI, CGS\]=OSMODI(single(Sx),single(Sy),single(Sz),single(\[dx dy\]/L0),opts);

-The advantage of the Matlab implementation is the one-line access to the pressure output by the solver.
-The Matlab function was only implemented for the one-shot solver.
-The function prototype and usage can be found in the files Test_Taylor2D.m, Test_Taylor3D.m.

-The structure opts holds the options for this solver (shown above).
-These are case-sensitive.
-If the default options are to be used (the ones shown above), then you can provide an empty matrix for opts.

-The inputs for Sx, Sy, Sz and \[dx, dy, dz\] have to be single-precision.
-This was a choice to facilitate memory management.
-We noted the single and double precision provide the same output but singles are slightly faster and a larger domain can be fitted in the GPU memory.

-The outputs of the OSMODI function are P (Pressure) and CGS (the conjugate gradient solver convergence).
-CGS(:,1) = iteration; CGS(:,2)=residual; CGS(:,3)=time \[in seconds\].